klahrich/chiefhustler/content/posts/goedeker.md

 ### Bottom-line upfront

 At $3, seems cheap to me.
-Almost free option on the upside?
-What do I know...
+Almost free option on the upside...

 ### Some details